FreeAndFair/dvl/README.md

 ####Scalability:

-* The system should be able to handle a large number of voters (approximately 30,000 voter in a single voting venue with 10 machines running the *DVL*).
+* The system should be able to handle a large number of voters (approximately 30,000 voters in a single voting venue with 10 machines running the *DVL*).

 ####Security: